syncsynchalt/der2text/README.md

    * `BMPSTRING` (UTF-16BE string) followed by content data
    * `UNHANDLED-TAG=nn` followed by content data
       * This represents a type that we can't show in a human-readable way without some knowledge of the ASN.1 schema.
 This data is preserved but may be opaque to our desire to edit it.
+      * If the construction is `CONSTRUCTED` then the content data will be parsed as DER data

 In the above list, "content data" consists of either: